haofanwang/Score-CAM/README.md

 ## Citation
 If you find this work or code is helpful in your research, please cite and star:
 ```
+@InProceedings{Wang_2020_CVPR_Workshops,
+    author = {Wang, Haofan and Wang, Zifan and Du, Mengnan and Yang, Fan and Zhang, Zijian and Ding, Sirui and Mardziel, Piotr and Hu, Xia},
+    title = {Score-CAM: Score-Weighted Visual Explanations for Convolutional Neural Networks},
+    booktitle = {The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops},
+    month = {June},
+    year = {2020}
+}

 @misc{wang2019scorecam,
     title={Score-CAM: Score-Weighted Visual Explanations for Convolutional Neural Networks},
     author={Haofan Wang and Zifan Wang and Mengnan Du and Fan Yang and Zijian Zhang and Sirui Ding and Piotr Mardziel and Xia Hu},